-If you were to poll development professionals asking what their primary goals are, you would likely get some diverse answers.
+If you were to poll development professionals about their primary goals, you would likely get some answers around donor relations strategy.

-These answers would vary based on the specifics of the organization, their scope of work, and the experience of the development staff, to name a few.
-However, I can absolutely guarantee that no matter what the answer, they will all have one thing in common: a strong, engaged donor base.
+These answers would vary based on the specifics of the organization, their scope of work, and the experience of the development staff.
+However, I can absolutely guarantee that no matter what the answer, a strong, engaged donor base would be top priority.

-Since we are focusing on donor relations, I don’t want to spend too much time talking about acquiring new donors, but I just can’t seem to help myself!
+Since we are focusing on your donor retention, I don’t want to spend too much time talking about acquiring new donors.
+That said, I just can’t seem to help myself!
 Do you have any idea what your organization’s cost is to acquire a new donor?
 If not, this is a number you should be familiar with for a couple of different reasons.
 First, you should understand whether your methods are cost-effective.
 Analyzing how you acquire your donors will allow you to be more efficient and targeted with your efforts.
 Secondly, you won’t believe how much more expensive it is to acquire a new donor than it is to maintain your current donors.
 The calculation will vary slightly by organization, but generally speaking, it is simply:

 Donor Acquisition Cost = Dollars spent on new donor acquisition / number of new donors acquired

-I would recommend that you do a lot of digging on this to uncover what donor acquisition activities net the highest return on investment and spend more time there, but that’s an entirely different topic.
-But one you should spend time on.
-Just not right now, because we are focusing on donor relations.
+I would recommend that you do a lot of digging on this to uncover what donor acquisition activities net the highest return on investment.
+While this is an entirely different topic, it’s one you should spend time on.
+Just not right now, because we are focusing on donor relations in this article.

 But seriously, spend some time on that.
 (Later)